JGantts/Children-of-Capillata/dev/readme.txt

 If you would like to use a door for your metaroom please contact Zzzzoot.

 =The Catillipac=
-A whole new room to explore!
+It has an egg hatchery up top.
 Requires the Universal Hub.

 =Daedalus=
-A whole new room to explore!
+A whole new room to explore with something for all creatures!
 Requires the Universal Hub.

 =Morpheri=
-A whole new room to explore!
+A quaint little room with some grass.
 Requires the Universal Hub.
 Images by Zequr
 Code by Zzzzoot